-The statement of net position presents information on all assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the Elementary School and the Preschool at the North Bay Haven campus, with the difference between them reported as net position.
+The statement of net position presents information on all assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the Middle School, with the difference between them reported as net position.
 Increases or decreases in net position over time may serve as a useful indicator of the School's improving or declining financial position.

-The statement of activities presents information on all revenues and expenses of the School and the Preschool and the change in net position for the fiscal year.
+The statement of activities presents information on all revenues and expenses of the School and the change in net position for the fiscal year.
 Changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in the statement of activities for some items that will result in cash flows in future fiscal periods (e.g., uncollected fees).